Arblaster & Clarke Wine Tours Booking Conditions

 10) LUGGAGE & PERSONAL POSSESSIONS

-These remain at all times your own responsibility.
+These remain at all times your responsibility.
 For your own peace of mind, we strongly recommend that valuables are left at home in a secure place and that if you bring valuables with you, you deposit them at the hotel safe or (where it exists) in the room safe.
-In any case you should check the terms of your travel insurance policy.
+In any case you should check the terms of your travel insurance policy and ensure you have appropriate cover for all possessions.

 (1) We promise to make sure that the holiday arrangements we have agreed to make, perform or provide as applicable as part of our contract with you are made, performed or provided with reasonable skill and care.
 This means that, subject to these booking conditions, we will accept responsibility if, for example, you suffer death or personal injury or your contracted holiday arrangements are not provided as promised or prove deficient as a result of the failure of us, our employees, agents or suppliers to use reasonable skill and care in making, performing or providing, as applicable, your contracted holiday arrangements.